chandan715/Re-Focus/README.md

 # Re-Focus - Productivity & Motivation Companion App

-Re-Focus is a comprehensive productivity and motivation companion app designed to help students overcome common challenges such as distractions, lack of focus, and loss of motivation while working toward their academic and career goals.
+Re-Focus is a web-based productivity companion designed to help students stay motivated, avoid distractions, and maintain focus on their career goals.
+It provides simple yet effective tools to track goals, manage focus sessions, and build better study habits.

 ## 🎯 Project Overview